Redbox is more than just a DVD rental kiosk outside your local drugstore.

 If you’re new to the free streaming TV world, you might walk away from your initial viewing of Redbox’s app with a little disappointment.
 After all, the content is mostly dated and likely nothing that will compel you to call your friends to tell them about something they just have to see.

 But if you’re more experienced in this space and have limited expectations, you may come to appreciate the smoothness of the app and the ease with which you can access the content.
 Not having to sign up, sign in or give out personal information is a nice win in the free TV space.

 Ultimately, you’re probably going to find a more enjoyable free streaming experience from services such as Pluto TV or Tubi TV because of better and bigger content libraries.
 But that shouldn’t stop you from checking out Redbox now and waiting to see if its content grows over time.

 Do you have experience watching the Redbox streaming service?
-We’d love to hear your thoughts in the comments below!
+We’d love to hear your thoughts in our Clark.com community!